johnbywater/quantdsl/README.md

 ### Lift

-The examples below use the `Lift` element to specify deltas with respect to each period (daily, monthly, yearly) for each market across the term of the contract.
+The examples below use the `Lift` element to specify deltas with respect to each market and each period (e.g. daily, monthly, or yearly) across the term of the contract.

 ## Examples of usage